Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Background

 \section{Background}

-\subsection{Middle Convolution}
+\subsection{Middle convolution}

 Defined by Katz \cite{katz1996}, middle convolution is an invertible functor in the category of perverse sheaves depending on some parameter $\lambda \in \C^{\times}$ and is denoted $MC_{\lambda}$.
-Middle convolution can also be viewed as a functor in the category of local systems on the punctured sphere to itself, and with this interpretation, Katz proved that all irreducible rigid local systems on the punctured sphere can be constructed from rank 1 local systems via scaling or middle convolution.
+Middle convolution can also be viewed as a functor in the category of local systems on the punctured sphere to itself, and with this interpretation, Katz proved that all irreducible rigid local systems on the punctured sphere can be constructed from rank 1 local systems via iteratively applying scaling and middle convolution operations.

-Letting $k$ be a field and $F_{T}$ denote the free group on $T$ generators, middle convolution can equivalently be understood as a functor on the category of finite dimensional $k[F_{T}]$ modules to itself as described by Dettweiler-Reiter \cite[Prop.
-2.6]{KatzAlgo}.
-The relation to local systems on the $T+1$-punctured sphere is by taking $k = \C$ and viewing a tuple of $T$ matrices as defining the action of $\C[F_T]$ on the module i.e. a representation of $\C[F_T]$.
-In this way irreducible tuples correspond to irreducible representations.
-While middle convolution preserves irreducibility \cite[Cor.
-3.6]{KatzAlgo}, it typically changes the dimension of the module (rank of the local system on $T+1$-punctured sphere) and does not preserve basic properties e.g. finiteness of the subgroup generated by the matrices (i.e. monodromy group).
-Important to the study of finite orbits, one desirable property of middle convolution is that it is equivariant with the action of the braid group $B_{T}$ \cite[Theorem 5.1]{KatzAlgo}.
+Letting $k$ be a field and $F_{T}$ denote the free group on $T$ generators, middle convolution can equivalently be understood as a functor on the category of finite-dimensional $k[F_{T}]$-modules to itself as described by Dettweiler--Reiter \cite[Proposition~2.6]{KatzAlgo}.
+The relation to local systems on the $(T+1)$-punctured sphere is by taking $k = \C$ and viewing a tuple of $T$ matrices as defining the action of $\C[F_T]$ on the module, \textit{i.e.}~a representation of $\C[F_T]$.
+In this way irreducible tuples correspond to irreducible representations, which correspond to local systems.
+While middle convolution preserves irreducibility, see \cite[Corollary~3.6]{KatzAlgo}, it typically changes the dimension of the module (rank of the local system on the $(T+1)$-punctured sphere) and does not preserve basic properties, \textit{e.g.}~finiteness of the subgroup generated by the matrices, or equivalently, the monodromy group of the associated local system.
+Important to the study of finite orbits, one desirable property of middle convolution is that it is equivariant with the action of the braid group $B_{T+1}$; see \cite[Theorem 5.1]{KatzAlgo}.
 One way to construct nontrivial finite orbits is to take irreducible tuples generating a finite subgroup, hence finite braid group orbit, and taking the middle convolution to (hopefully) get a tuple generating an infinite group which will necessarily be irreducible and have finite braid group orbit.

+The purely algebraic analogue by Dettweiler--Reiter \cite[Definition 2.5]{KatzAlgo} gives an explicit description of middle convolution in terms of tuples of matrices and relates some properties of middle convolution to the matrices in the tuple.